*This post may contain affiliate links.

 What is sprouted wheat?

 Sprouted wheat is a much healthier alternative to other (modern) kinds of wheat and it is easier to digest for those with digestive issues.
 You can learn more about sprouted wheat here.
-However, if you do not want to use sprouted wheat, you can substitute spelt.
+However, if you do not want to use sprouted wheat, you can substitute spelt (or any kind of flour you like).
 Spelt is easier to digest as well.

-I used coconut sugar in these healthy blueberry muffins.
-You could easily substitute honey if you like.
+I used coconut sugar in this healthy blueberry muffin recipe but you could easily substitute honey if you like.
 Just use ½ c of honey and bake at 325 degrees Fahrenheit instead.

-These healthy blueberry muffins are also made with coconut yogourt.
+These homemade blueberry muffins are also made with coconut yogourt.
 This is the ingredient that makes them so moist.
 However, if you do not have coconut yogourt, you can substitute greek yogourt.

-Finally, I used coconut oil & ghee in this recipe for healthy blueberry muffins.
+Finally, I used coconut oil & ghee in this healthy blueberry muffin recipe.
 I love coconut oil & ghee.
 It gives the muffins a nice buttery flavour.
 I use it on everything from muffins to potatoes.
 No problem if you don’t have any though, just use coconut oil or avocado oil instead.

 - 1½ cup sprouted wheat flour or spelt flour